ballerina-platform/ballerina-lang/docs/style_guide/statements.md

     ```

-* To have `if` or `else if` block without condition enclosing parentheses
+* To have an `if` or `else if` block without a condition, keep a simple expression as the condition within the enclosing parentheses.

-  condition should be a simple expression.
+    Example,
     ```ballerina
     if inProperSallaryRange {
         return 1;